chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 In 2024, I am working on Harvard College's [Professional Certificate in Computer Science for Python Programming](https://www.harvardonline.harvard.edu/course/professional-certificate-computer-science-python-programming).
 During the 2-course sequence, I am developing proficiency in advanced Python concepts, as well as familiarity in C, SQL, JavaScript, HTML, and CSS.
 I will complete a final course project in both courses by creating a piece of software implemented in any language that solves a prolem or impacts my community.

 **The University of Texas at Austin Elements of Computing Certificate (In progress)**

+As a student at The University of Texas at Austin, I am additionally finishing the [Elements of Computing Certificate](https://www.cs.utexas.edu/undergraduate-program/academics/elements-computing), an 18-hour program that involves advanced Python courses in Software Design, Graphics and Data Visualization, Networking, Databases, Web Programming, Data Analytics, Game Development, and Software Engineering.